Rexfordd2/nil-biz-matcher/README.md

 ## Athlete Ledger

 ### Project summary
 Athlete Ledger is a Vite + React app that matches NIL-ready student‑athletes (middle/high school) with local and regional businesses.
-It includes an Athlete Profile Builder (multi‑sport, multi‑position, multiple social handles and content styles) and Business Discovery via URL import and embedded external search (Yelp or proxy).
+It includes an Athlete Profile Builder (multi‑sport, multi‑position, multiple social handles and content styles) and Business Discovery via URL import and embedded external search (server‑side Google Places).
 A built‑in NIL Hub provides educational resources, including a link to the Skool community.

 ### Rebrand status
 - UI title and header updated to “Athlete Ledger”.